SurgicalRoboticsUMA/autonomous_aspirator/code/readme.md

 ### Network Behavior

-The model follows a U-Net architecture, where an encoder extracts hierarchical visual features from the input image and a decoder progressively reconstructs a segmentation mask.
+The model follows an encoder–decoder structure, where the encoder extracts hierarchical visual features from the input image and the decoder progressively reconstructs a segmentation mask.

 Skip connections are used to preserve spatial detail, which is critical for accurately delimiting small or irregular bleeding regions in laparoscopic scenes.

-The output is a binary probability map that highlights suspected bleeding areas at pixel level.
+The output is a binary probability map highlighting suspected bleeding areas at pixel level.

 ### Training